carsonyl/pypac/docs/user_guide.rst

 PAC discovery and parsing
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 PAC files are JavaScript.
-PyPAC uses `Js2Py <https://github.com/PiotrDabkowski/Js2Py>`_ to parse and execute JavaScript.
-Js2Py was not designed for handling untrusted JavaScript, and so it is unclear whether the handling of PAC files is sufficiently sandboxed to prevent untrusted Python code execution.
+PyPAC uses `dukpy <https://pypi.org/p/dukpy>`_ to parse and execute JavaScript. dukpy was not designed for handling untrusted JavaScript, and so it is unclear whether the handling of PAC files is sufficiently sandboxed to prevent untrusted Python code execution.